An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Introduction

 Another group of papers provide methods to approximate the aggregate flexibility set by constructing convex inner approximations of the individual flexibility sets using specific convex geometries that permit the efficient computation of their Minkowski sum.
-For example, M{\"u}ller et al. \cite{muller2015aggregation} approximate the individual flexibility sets using a specific class of zonotopes (a family of centrally symmetric polytopes), while Zhao et al. \cite{zhao2017geometric} utilize homothets (dilation and translation) of a user-defined convex polytope.
-Nazir et al. \cite{nazir2018inner} provide an algorithm to internally approximate the individual flexibility sets using unions of homothets of axis-aligned hyperrectangles.
-An advantage of the proposed algorithm is that, in principle, it can approximate the true aggregate flexibility set (Minkowski sum) with arbitrary precision.
-However, ensuring high accuracy may require a large number of hyperrectangles---potentially compromising its scalability to large-scale systems.
+For example, M{\"u}ller \emph{et al.} \cite{muller2017aggregation} approximate the individual flexibility sets using a specific class of zonotopes (a family of centrally symmetric polytopes), while Zhao \emph{et al.} \cite{zhao2017geometric} utilize homothets (dilation and translation) of a user-defined convex polytope.
+Nazir \emph{et al.} \cite{nazir2018inner} provide an algorithm to internally approximate the individual flexibility sets using unions of homothets of axis-aligned hyperrectangles.
+While this algorithm can approximate the true Minkowski sum with arbitrary precision, ensuring high accuracy may require a large number of hyperrectangles---potentially limiting scalability to large-scale systems.
+Furthermore, the resulting approximation to the aggregate flexibility set may not be compliant with the class of aggregation models mandated by ISO-administered markets, e.g., in the form of a singular energy storage resource.

 We also note that there have been recent attempts to construct convex approximations of the aggregate flexibility set when the individual flexibility sets may be nonconvex \cite{hreinsson2021new, taheri2022data}.
 However, the approximations provided by these methods may contain infeasible points, as they are not provable inner approximations of the aggregate flexibility set.